kostyaVyrodov/education/db/relational-databases/README.md

 - **Consistency.** Means that you guarantee that your data will be consistent; none of the constraints you have on related data will ever be violated.
 - **Isolation.** Means that one transaction cannot read data from another transaction that is not yet completed.
 - **Durability.** Means that once a transaction is complete, it is guaranteed that all of the changes have been recorded to a durable medium (such as a hard disk).

+Levels of isolation:
+- Serializable.
+Each transaction has complete own world.
+- Repeated read (phantom read).
+Anomaly: if TX A does 'SELECT COUNT(1) FROM TABLE_X' and then a new data is added and committed in TABLE_X by TX B, if TX A does againg a count (1) the value won't be the same.
+- Read committed (non-repeatable read).
+- Read uncommitted (dirty read).

 ## Scaling technics